--- Marriage, divorce, death of a spouse, legal separation or annulment;

--- Change in the number of dependents, including birth, adoption, placement for adoption, or death of a dependent;

--- Any of the following events for you, your spouse or dependent: termination or commencement of employment, a strike or lockout, commencement or return from an unpaid leave of absence, a change in worksite, or any other change in employment status that affects eligibility for benefits;

--- One of your dependents satisfies or ceases to satisfy the requirements for coverage due to change in age, student status, or any similar circumstance; and

--- A change in the place of residence of you, your spouse or dependent that would lead to a change in status, such as moving out of a coverage area for insurance.
+- -- Marriage, divorce, death of a spouse, legal separation or annulment; - -- Change in the number of dependents, including birth, adoption, placement for adoption, or death of a dependent; - -- Any of the following events for you, your spouse or dependent: termination or commencement of employment, a strike or lockout, commencement or return from an unpaid leave of absence, a change in worksite, or any other change in employment status that affects eligibility for benefits; - -- One of your dependents satisfies or ceases to satisfy the requirements for coverage due to change in age, student status, or any similar circumstance; and - -- A change in the place of residence of you, your spouse or dependent that would lead to a change in status, such as moving out of a coverage area for insurance. - -- A change in Dependent care provider resulting in a change in cost.